boots-edu/textbook/source/text/1-introduction/variables.md

 * its type, and
 * potentially its initial value.

+{: .warning-title}

 Note, if we do not specify its initial value, then we cannot read its value until we do.

-In this short typescript code snippet, we declare the variable myValue to hold a number and assign it an initial value of 4.
+In this short Typescript code snippet, we declare the variable `myValue` to hold a number and assign it an initial value of `4`.

-We declare the variable answer as a number, but do not give it a value.
+We declare the variable `answer` as a `number`, but do not give it a value.

-We then compute myValue\+3 and store it in answer.
+We then compute `myValue+3` and store it in answer.

 <span style="color:#0060B1"> __Typescript:__ </span>